Azure/iotedge/kubernetes/doc/rbac.md

 ## iotedged

-An iotedged component requires the most privileged entity in the Edge deployment so it has ClusterRole but with very limited scope of roles.
-The amount of permissions is related to the amount of operations it needs to successfully install EdgeAgent and monitor its running status.
+`iotedged` is the most privileged component in an Edge deployment so it requires a ClusterRole but with very limited scope of roles.
+It needs these permissions to start the EdgeAgent and monitor its status.
 The full list of permissions required for iotedged can be found in the [main repository](../charts/edge-kubernetes/templates/edge-rbac.yaml).

 In addition to standard permissions to list, create, delete, update and watch Kubernetes resources like Deployments, Pods, Services, ConfigMaps etc it has security related permissions.